Creating a Safe Sleep Space for Babies

 Research shows crib bumpers increase the risk of serious injury or death.
 Many babies are unable to pull away from a soft bumper pad, which can lead to suffocation, strangulation or entrapment.
 In fact, the Safe Sleep for Babies Act prohibits the manufacture and sale of crib bumpers in the United States.

-Are crib monitors safe?
+Are baby monitors safe?

 The same rules apply to any items with cords.
 Ensure your baby’s sleep space is at least 3 feet away from drapes, blinds, lights or wall-mounted accessories that have cables attached.